ryanatkn/earbetter/README.md

 In 2016 I made a simple ear training game named
 [Ear Sharpener](https://github.com/ryanatkn/ear-sharpener) that was interesting to me, but it wasn't a very good training tool or much fun to use after the novelty wore off.
-This is a followup with a new design that's trying to be fun and useful.
+This is a followup with a new design that's trying to be more useful and fun.
 It also has some experiences besides the ear trainer itself (like [/piano](https://earbetter.ryanatkn.com/piano)), and soon it'll publish Svelte components and JS/TS helpers for music and audio programming.